tomwayson/ambitious-arcgis-app/workshop/1-building-an-app.md

 cd ambitious-arcgis-app
 ```

+### Use Pods

+- set `"usePods": true` in .ember-cli
+- move app/templates/application.hbs to app/application/template.hbs
+- delete the root level controllers, routes, and templates directories
+- `ember serve`

+### Add some markup and CSS

-Open IDE of choice to ambitious-arcgis-app folder
+- open IDE of choice to ambitious-arcgis-app folder
 - open app/styles/app.css and add

 ```css